- What is prostate cancer?

 Bone Scan: The prostate cancer often spreads to bones first, among the various sites for distant spread.
 This is detected by bone scan.
 Areas of bone damage appear as “hot spots” on the skeleton.
 The hot spots suggest cancer spread in the bones but may also be caused by arthritis or other bone diseases.
 Other investigations like CT OR MRI scans or bone biopsy may be needed to make a confirmatory diagnosis.

-Computed Tomography (CT) scan: May help in detecting spread of prostate cancer to nearby lymph nodes or other organs.
+Computed Tomography (CT) scan: may help in detecting spread of prostate cancer to nearby lymph nodes or other organs.

-Magnetic Resonance Imaging (MRI): Can produce a clear picture of prostate and is useful to detect whether the cancer has spread outside the prostate into the seminal vesicles or nearby structures.
+Magnetic Resonance Imaging (MRI): can produce a clear picture of prostate and is useful to detect whether the cancer has spread outside the prostate into the seminal vesicles or nearby structures.

 Stage I: Tumor is limited to prostate